Fortunata y Jacinta (TV series)

-Fortunata y Jacinta is a 1980 limited television series consisting of an adaptation of 1887 Benito Pérez Galdós' novel Fortunata y Jacinta.
+Fortunata y Jacinta is a 1980 limited television series consisting of an adaptation of the 1887 Benito Pérez Galdós' novel Fortunata y Jacinta.
 Directed by Mario Camus, it was produced by Televisión Española (TVE) in collaboration with French TeleFrance and Swiss Telvetia.
 It starred Ana Belén as Fortunata and Maribel Martín as Jacinta.
 It originally aired on the flagship TVE channel.

 Premise

 The fiction is set in Madrid from 1869 to 1876.
 It tracks the lives of the well-off Jacinta (Maribel Martín) and the lower-class Fortunata (Ana Belén) as well as their families and neighbors, depicting features such as the poverty, malice, greedness or social privilege of the time.